valery-yazykov-innowise/Userwerk-Shopify-Application/README.md

 Domain will be "chocoala"
 ```
-Default value of domain - "chocoala", of popup visibility - true
+Default value of domain - "chocoala", of popup visibility - false

 ## References